USEPA/WNTR/documentation/controls.rst

     >>> rule1 = controls.Rule(cond1, [act1], name='rule1')
     >>> print(rule1)
-    rule rule1 := if Tank('1').level > 46.0248 then set Pipe('330').status to Open with priority 3
+    Rule rule1 := if Tank('1').level > 46.0248 then set Pipe('330').status to Open with priority 3

     >>> rule2 = controls.Rule(cond2, [act2], name='rule2')
     >>> print(rule2)
-    rule rule2 := if sim_time = 435600 sec then set HeadPump('10').status to Open with priority 3
+    Rule rule2 := if sim_time = 435600 sec then set HeadPump('10').status to Open with priority 3

 Since rules operate on a different timestep than controls, these rules might behave differently than the controls defined above.